mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 ## A/B Testing

 ### Evaluation Methodology
 The evaluation methodology of the A/B testing relies on statistical analysis to measure the effectiveness of the two job description versions.
 Utilizing the `proportions_ztest` from the `statsmodels` package, this process compares the proportion of positive responses each job description receives from the personas.
 By setting a controlled environment where other variables are kept constant, this approach ensures that the observed differences in preferences are attributable to the variations in the job descriptions.
-This methodology is critical for making informed decisions based on empirical data rather than intuition.

 ### Interpretation of Results